Frequently Asked Queries

 How to Translate RaceStudio 3 for Localization

-Look for a “language” folder into RaceStudio 3 install folder, you’ll find some .png and some .xml files.
+Look for a “language” folder in the RaceStudio 3 install directory.
+You’ll find some .png and .xml files.

-The .png files are the icons that are shown in the language choice window.
+• The .png files are the icons shown in the language selection window.

-To add the translation into your language, please create your own files, example: “French.png” and “French.xml”.
-As a first attempt, you can start copying and renaming two existing files (say, for example, Italian).
+To add a translation for your language, create your own files, for example: “French.png” and “French.xml”.
+As a first attempt, you can copy and rename two existing files (for example, Italian).

-Double click the following zip file icon, that links to a zip file containing some predefined icons from AiM.
-In case your one is missing please contact us (software@aim-sportline.com).
+Double-click the zip file icon containing some predefined icons from AiM.
+If your desired icon is missing, contact software@aim-sportline.com.

-Substitute the one you just created, restart RaceStudio 3, and you’ll get the correct icon promptly shown.
+Substitute the one you just created, restart RaceStudio 3, and the correct icon will be shown.

 For example, this: